PAY RANGE: N27**

 Four years of social services experience; or experience in employee professional development programs for a large social services agency

-Three years of experience administering a large children and youth welfare agency, which has included responsibility for a training program; or managing employee professional development programs for an organization with at least 500 employees.
+Three years of managerial level social service experience for a large children and youth welfare agency, which has included two years with responsibility for planning, development and implementation of a specialized training program and curriculum; or managing employee professional development programs for an organization with at least 500 employees.

 Any equivalent combination of acceptable education and experience determined to be acceptable by the Office of Human Resources, which has included a master's degree in one of the designated areas and the specific experience.